fodorbalint/PathMaker/README.md

 Notice a new future line extension rule in these examples.
 When a near end is at 2 distance left or right from the actual end, it will fill the field between them if the live end steps elsewhere.

 <!-- change -->
-And other situations, there is a 1-thin future line next to the live end that can be extended if its far end is at the corner.
+And in other situations, there is a 1-thin future line next to the live end that can be extended if its far end is at the corner.
 Though disabling this rule does not affect the total amount of walkthroughs on a 7 x 7 grid, I chose to include it in the project on the basis that if a future line can be extended, we should do it.
 It can make a considerable difference.
 The left picture is without the rule, the right is with it:

 <img src="References/0911.svg" width="33.3%"/><img src="References/spacer.svg" width="4.75%"/><img src="References/0911_0_1.svg" width="33.3%"/>